jmlee337/auto-slp-player/src/docs/stealth.md

 # Stealth
 If you want to run a "stealth" auto stream you must hide player names and `Waiting For Game` in Playback Slippi Dolphin (see below).
-You should also disable Auto SLP Player's Twitch bot (see below).
+You should also use the "Stealth" option with Auto SLP Player's Twitch bot (see below).

 <img width="665" alt="Screenshot 2024-12-29 at 15 29 25" src="https://github.com/user-attachments/assets/d43acda4-d1b1-4659-9c6d-6c1c8b0a0d80" />